Adaptix is revolutionising radiology with its innovative 3D X-Ray technology that can deliver mobile point-of-care 3D imaging.

 Intellectual Property

-Adaptix has 20 patent families with over 150 filed patents to protect the development of its addressable Flat Panel X-ray Source (‘FPS’) and the applications of the 3D imaging that the technology permits.
-The patent portfolio now covers the full system including methods and apparatus for producing X-rays and the tools for 3D image reconstruction.
+Adaptix has twenty patent families with over one hundred and fifty filed patents to protect the development of its 3D X-ray technology and its applications.
+The patent portfolio now covers the full system, including methods and apparatus for producing X-rays and tools for 3D image reconstruction.

 The combination of patents awarded and filed gives Adaptix the freedom to continue to innovate, while protecting further research and development into distributed arrays.